Ashfaqulhaq10/Digital-Forensic-Lab-Exercises/Experiment-2.md

 •	Windows/Linux Operating System

 ## Procedure

-1. Launch TestDisk from the command line.
+1. **Launch TestDisk** from the command line or terminal window.
-2. Select the storage device to be analysed.
+   - On Windows, open the Command Prompt and run `testdisk_win.exe`.
+   - On Linux, open a terminal and run `sudo testdisk`.

+2. At the startup screen, select **Create** to generate a new log file, or choose **Append** to continue an existing session log.

+3. From the list of available **storage devices**, select the drive that needs to be analyzed and press **Enter**.

+4. Choose the correct **partition table type** (usually detected automatically by TestDisk).
+   - For example: Intel/PC partition, EFI GPT, or Mac.

-3. Choose Analyse to scan for lost or deleted partitions.
+5. Select **Analyse** from the main menu to begin scanning the selected drive for lost or deleted partitions.

-4. Navigate through the detected partitions and list the files.
-5. Recover selected files or partitions to a safe location.
+6. View the list of **current and deleted partitions** found during the analysis.
+   - Use the arrow keys to navigate through the detected partitions.

+7. To inspect the contents of a partition, highlight it and choose **List Files**.
+   - This allows you to browse and verify the recoverable files before restoring.

+8. Use the **Copy** option to recover selected files to a **safe destination folder** on another drive (not the same source drive).

+9. If entire partitions are lost, select **Write** to restore the partition table after verifying the correct entries.

+10. Exit TestDisk safely and review the **recovered data** in the chosen destination folder.

 ## Screenshots